“Professor Peterson has really helped me rediscover meaning. He’s been like pastor Peterson to me.”

 Significantly, Christians are flocking to Peterson.

-Though not a Christian himself, he speaks a language that we are instantly drawn to because it often draws upon Christian principles.
+Though not a Christian himself, he speaks a language that we are instantly drawn to because it relies so heavily upon Christian principles.
 He even teaches the Bible in his lectures.

 But listening carefully to Peterson, I couldn’t help thinking of the Apostle Paul’s sermon to the Athenians on Mars Hill (Acts 17:22-34).